weaviate/structured-rag/readme.md

 # structured-output-benchmarker
-Generic Structured Output Benchmarker for GFL Project.

-The goal is to eventually interface this with our GFL system, but for now we spun this up quickly to understand what this kind of thing entails to begin with.

 Large Language Models have become extremely powerful at Zero-Shot Instruction Following.
 This benchmarker aims to target how well LLMs can follow the instruction of formatting its output in a particular JSON template.
 It is extremely important for processing Generative Feedback Loops that these outputs follow these instructions.

 This benchmarker firstly compares `f-String` prompting with the `Follow the Format (FF)` method used in DSPy.